UofU-EHSL/patient_pack/README.md

 ### Patient Pack

   Patient pack is a folder in the project that if you want to use in a different project then you will need to export it as a unity asset and then import it into a new project.
 When you look at the vital monitor scene in this directory you will see a fully functional and dynamic vital monitor.
-You will also notice in the top menu bar you now have an option for "Patient pack" this is used to create new treatment and assesments.
-They both work off of the Treatment scrip and if you create one of them it will create a new game object with the options you put into the create wizard.
+You will also notice in the top menu bar, you now have an option for "Patient pack" this is used to create new treatment and assesments.
+They both work off of the Treatment script and if you create one of them it will create a new game object with the options you put into the create wizard.

   Once you have a treatment or assesment you can move it into the 'Patient Monitor -> vital mods' and it will start to modify the vitals.
 You can place treatments, assessments, or conditions in any order.